Skip to content

 }

+Real responses include additional fields per sub-object — see the API Reference for the complete schema.
 See the cross-dataset labor-context recipe for the full walk-through.

 The /v1/us/sec/screener endpoint supports BLS-side filters for finding companies whose industry labor conditions meet a threshold: